sneh4306/Love_Alert_Internship/README.md

 # Love_Alert_Internship
-Scrape emails having subject "Thank You for applying" and filter them out to a category Job on gmail.
+Scrape emails having subject "Thank You for applying" and filter them out to a category "Job" on gmail.
 # For this, following steps are required.

 1. The user has to enable imap setting in his/her gmail account.